Canonicity and homotopy canonicity for cubical type theory: Two examples of cubical cwfs

 This is essentially the counit of the adjunction defining $\CC$.
 Note that~\cite{LOPS} use modal extensions of type theory to perform this reasoning internal to presheaves over $\mathcal{C}$.

-\begin{remark} Internally, a map $\Fill(X, Y) \to \Pi(x:X)\,\CC(Y\,x)$ does not generally exist for a set $X$ and $Y : X \to \U_\omega$ as for $X = 1$ one would derive a filling structure for any ``homogeneously fibrant'' set, which is impossible (see~\cite[Remark~5.9]{OP}).
-However, from~\eqref{U-fib-has-fill} we get a map $\Pi(x:X)\,\CC(Y\,x) \to \Fill(X, Y)$ natural in $X$ using closure of filling structures under substitution (see below). \end{remark}
+\begin{rem} \thmlabel{C-to-fill} Internally, a map $\Fill(X, Y) \to \prod{x:X}\CC(Y\,x)$ does not generally exist for a set $X$ and $Y : X \to \U_\omega$ as for $X = 1$ one would derive a filling structure for any ``homogeneously fibrant'' set, which is impossible (see~\cite[Remark~5.9]{OP}).
+However, from~\eqref{U-fib-has-fill} we get a map $\prod{x:X} \CC(Y\,x) \to \Fill(X, Y)$ natural in $X$ using closure of filling structures under substitution (see below). \end{rem}

+More examples of the interplay between \emph{internal} and \emph{external} reasoning involving elements of $\CC(X)$ will occur in \cref{general-constructions} when we reason that closure of $\Fill$ under various type formers, proven internally, transfers to corresponding closure properties of $\CC$, proven externally.